laconiajs/website/docs/guides/injecting-dependencies.md

 ## Turning caching off

 Factories registered to Laconia are cached by default.
-This means, the factories will not be called twice if the Lambda instance is being reused.
+This means the factories will not be called twice if the Lambda instance is being reused.
 Due to various reason, you might want to turn this off.
 This can be turned off by passing an option to `register`.